inverno-io/inverno-mods/inverno-security-http/README.md

 }
 ```

-> You may have notice that we did not have to change the `/hello` route definition which can still declare `SecurityContext<? extends PersonIdentity, ? extends AccessController>` since it is assignable from the actual context type `SecurityContext<PersonIdentity, RoleBasedAccessController>` declared in the security configurer.
+> You may have noticed that we did not have to change the `/hello` route definition which can still declare `SecurityContext<? extends PersonIdentity, ? extends AccessController>` since it is assignable from the actual context type `SecurityContext<PersonIdentity, RoleBasedAccessController>` declared in the security configurer.
 Note that a compilation error would have been raised to report inconsistent exchange context types if we had not used upper bound wildcards.

 We can now change the Web configurer to resolve the role-based access controller using a `GroupsRoleBasedAccessControllerResolver`.